Skip to content

 prn=detect_syn_flood, store=False)

-A source exceeding 100 SYNs per second without completing handshakes is almost certainly an attack.
-The script makes this visible in real time on a mirror port.
+A source exceeding 100 SYNs per second without completing handshakes indicates an attack.
+The script makes the attack visible in real time on a mirror port.

 SYN floods target servers.
 ARP poisoning targets the trust model of Layer 2.

 ARP has no authentication.
-Any device sends a gratuitous ARP reply claiming to own any IP address.
+Any device sends a gratuitous ARP reply claiming ownership of any IP address.
 An attacker sends ARP replies mapping the gateway’s IP to the attacker’s MAC.
-All traffic from the victim flows through the attacker.
+Traffic from the victim then flows through the attacker.

-Defend with Dynamic ARP Inspection (DAI) on managed switches, which validates ARP packets against the DHCP snooping binding table.
+Defend with Dynamic ARP Inspection (DAI) on managed switches.
+DAI validates ARP packets against the DHCP snooping binding table.
 On Hirschmann switches, enable DAI on access ports at Security → ARP Inspection.

 A switch maintains a CAM table (Content Addressable Memory) that maps MAC addresses to ports.
-The table has a fixed size (typically 8,000 to 32,000 entries on industrial switches).
+The table has a fixed size (8,000 to 32,000 entries on industrial switches).
 A MAC flooding attack exploits this limit.

 The attacker sends thousands of Ethernet frames per second, each with a random, unique source MAC address.
-The switch learns each new MAC and adds it to the CAM table.
-When the table fills, the switch can no longer learn new addresses.
-For any frame destined to a MAC not in the table, the switch floods the frame to all ports, exactly like a hub.
-The attacker now sees all traffic on the segment.
+The switch learns each new MAC and adds the MAC to the CAM table.
+When the table fills, the switch stops learning new addresses.
+For any frame destined to a MAC outside the table, the switch floods the frame to every port, behaving like a hub.
+The attacker then sees traffic on the entire segment.

 Configure port security to limit the number of MAC addresses learned per port.
-On Hirschmann HiOS, navigate to Security → Port Security and set the maximum MAC addresses per port to the expected number of devices (typically 1 for an access port connected to a single device).
+On Hirschmann HiOS, navigate to Security → Port Security and set the maximum MAC addresses per port to the expected number of devices (1 for an access port connected to a single device).

 The following script detects MAC flooding by counting new MAC addresses per second on a monitored interface.